Skip to content

 Context: .kaddo/context-pack.md

-Agent prompt: architecture/agents/capability-agent.md
+Agent prompt: knowledge/agents/product/capability-agent.md

-Expected output: architecture/capabilities.md
+Expected output: knowledge/product/capabilities.md

 Kaddo does not call an LLM.
 You stay in control of the interpretation.